pygae/galgebra/doc/module-components.rst

 If ``Eprint`` is called in a program (linux) when multivectors are printed the basis blades or bases are printed in bold text, functions are printed in red, and derivative operators in green.

-For formatting the multivector output there is the member function ``Fmt(self, fmt=1, title=None)`` which is documented in the multivector member functions.
+For formatting the multivector output there is the member function ``self.Fmt(fmt=1, title=None)`` which is documented in the multivector member functions.
 This member function works in the same way for LaTeX printing.

 If ``A`` is a multivector then ``str(A)`` returns a string in which the scalar coefficients of the multivector bases have been simplified (grouped, factored, etc.).